ravishende/grafana_data_retrieval/README.md

 Note: There are a couple others used which can be found in [inputs.py](inputs.py)

-For more information on the code base, inputs, and data collected, look at [this powerpoint](extras/data_retrieval.pptx)
+For more information on the code base, inputs, and all data collected, look at [extras/data_retrieval.pdf](extras/data_retrieval.pdf)

 For information on how the queries were originally found, look at these [older notes](extras/information_files/queries_notes.md)